SE-GUC/Task1-BI-19/README.md

 # Basic Git and Node setup task

+> :warning: Before using this repo, make sure this is indeed the repo corresponding to your tutorial group

 ### Config your git username and email in terminal (only for first time use)
   1. Open your terminal and type the following
   2. `git config --global user.name "<write your github username>"`